univrs-cloud/virgo/README.md

    stage the system should boot to a local console from which you have the means to perform basic tasks needed to configure and install the system.

  - **Stage 2** - lite system.
-This stage produces the Raspberry Pi OS Lite image.
+This stage produces the virgoOS Lite image.
    Stage 2 installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.

-   Note: Raspberry Pi OS Lite contains a number of tools for development, including `Python`, `Lua` and the `build-essential` package.
+   Note: virgoOS Lite contains a number of tools for development, including `Python`, `Lua` and the `build-essential` package.
 If you are creating an image to deploy in products, be sure to remove extraneous development tools before deployment.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspberry Pi OS custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Normal Raspberry Pi OS image.
-System meant to fit on a 4GB card.
-   This is the    stage that installs most things that make Raspberry Pi OS friendly to new users - e.g. system documentation.

- - **Stage 5** - The Raspberry Pi OS Full image.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, office productivity, etc.

 ### Stage specification